Do You Have a Problem?

 Just about every day, people ask us about where we find our stuff.
-Sometimes I feel like the real question should be, “do you have a hoarding problem?” to which the answer is without hesitation, “YES!”
+Sometimes I feel like the real question should be, “do you have a problem?”
+That would be a hoarding problem and the answer is “YES!”
 But lucky for you, it’s not an illness where we want to keep it all to ourselves (this is how we rationalize it, don’t judge us).

 Hoarding the good stuff